arunt1204/ae-atOpt-pact2018/Artifact-Evaluation/Artifact-Evaluation-VM/README.md

 This folder contains a Linux (Ubuntu 16.04) virtual image and a README.md file

 Hardware pre-requisities:
 -------------------------
-Any of the following architectures:
+We recommend the following architectures any of the following architectures:
-* Two Intel-based System with each system having 32 cores (32 CPUs).
+* An Intel System with two nodes, each node having 32 cores (32 CPUs).
 Total 64 cores.
-* Two AMD-based System with each system having 16 cores (16 CPUs).
+* An AMD System, with two nodes, each node having 16 cores (16 CPUs).
 Total 32 cores.

 Software pre-requisites:
 ------------------------
 1) For Evaluation using Virtual Machine required software are already installed in the provided image.
-A VirtualBox is required to install the image and do evaluation.
+A VirtualBox (from Oracle) is required to install the image and do evaluation.

 Installation:
 -------------
-1) Create a Virtual Machine via VirtualBox using the image available in the Googleo drive (https://drive.google.com/open?id=1qn2lO5vUWRuujJ-y3cxc3-rJr_G9yq_4).
+1) Download the image (ubuntu-16.ova) from Google drive (https://drive.google.com/open?id=1qn2lO5vUWRuujJ-y3cxc3-rJr_G9yq_4) and import it in the virtual box.

 2) Login Credentials for Virtual Machine:
 	- User Name: ubuntu-16